braboobssiere/article-reader/README.md

 Paste any article link.
 Get a clean, ad-free page to read it — no clutter, no distractions, no tracking.

 Your own personal Reader Mode — accessible from any device via a link you control.
 Paste any article and read it without distractions, trackers, or clutter.
-Works on most websites, though some may block automated requests.
+Works best with news articles and blog posts.
+Websites that require a login or actively block automated readers may not work.

 ---

 ## What it does

 You give it a URL.
 It fetches the article, strips out the ads and noise, and shows you just the words and images that matter.
-You can customise how it looks, bookmark articles, and even share clean links with friends.
+You can choose theme, bookmark articles, and share link with friends.

 ---